 The Retirement Savings Plan allows you to save a portion of your salary, on a tax-advantaged basis, up to the annual limit set by the Internal Revenue Service (IRS).

-If you are age 50 years or older, you may contribute up to an additional maximum amount ($6,500 for 2020), if you have contributed the maximum allowable amount to the RSP and other defined contribution plans.
+If you are age 50 years or older, you may contribute up to an additional maximum amount ($6,500 for 2021), if you have contributed the maximum allowable amount to the RSP and other defined contribution plans.
 The total of your and your employer’s contributions in 2021 cannot exceed $64,500 (up from $63,500 in 2020).

 Refer to IRS publication 571 for details.

 You may be able to roll over balances from other, eligible, employer-sponsored retirement plans [403(b), 401(k), etc.] into your Retirement Savings Plan account.
 Call Fidelity at 800-343-0860 for additional information.

 Your invested contributions have the potential to produce earnings, and those earnings are automatically reinvested in your account with the potential to produce additional earnings.
 When the earnings generate earnings, the result is “compound” earnings.
 The longer this process goes on, the greater your opportunity to build a substantial account.

 Note: Investing involves risk.
 The value of your investment will fluctuate over time, and you may gain or lose money.

 Fidelity deducts an administrative fee of $3.75 from your RSP account quarterly.

 Vesting refers to a non-forfeitable right to a benefit.
 You are always fully vested in your own contributions and related investment earnings.
 Unless otherwise specified in your organization’s Employer Agreement with the Board of Pensions, you are immediately fully vested in any employer contributions and/or matching contributions, and related investment earnings in your account.